MARBLE POLISHING SERVICE

 Marble is a stunning and durable natural stone commonly used for countertops, floors, and other surfaces.
 However, it's a porous stone prone to stains, scratches, and etching if not properly cared for.
 Sealing your marble surfaces is essential to protect them from damage and enhance their natural beauty.

 So, why and how often should you seal your marble countertops and floors?
 It depends on several factors, such as the type of marble, the level of use, and the substances that come into contact with the surface.
 Generally, it's recommended that you seal your marble surfaces every 6-12 months to maintain their appearance and shield them from damage.
 If you notice that water or other liquids are no longer beading up on the surface of your marble, it's time to reseal.

 At Diamond Floor Cleaning, we recommend using a high-quality, penetrating sealer designed specifically for natural stone.
-Our professional-grade sealers penetrate deep into the marble pores to provide long-lasting protection against stains, scratches, and other damage.
+Our professional-grade sealers penetrate the marble pores to provide long-lasting protection against stains, scratches, and other damage.
 The sealing process is straightforward and involves cleaning and drying the surface, applying the sealer evenly with a brush or roller, and allowing it to dry completely before using the surface.